taoshidev/time-series-prediction-subnet/README.md

 # Building a model

-You can build a model on your own or use the infrastructure inside this repository.
+You can build a model on your own, use the infrastructure inside this repo or try one of our open source models listed on our Hugging Face.

 If you choose to use the infrastructure provided in here, you can choose to leverage standardized financial market indicators provided in `mining_objects/financial_market_indicators.py` as well as a standardized LSTM model in `mining_objects/base_mining_model.py`.